billyboyballin/billyboyballin.com/source/_posts/yahoo-fantasy-api.md

 ---
-title: Utilizing Yahoo's Fantasy Sports API to Import Data for Fantasy Football League
+title: Utilizing Yahoo's Fantasy Sports API to Import Fantasy Football League Data
-date: 2018-11-03 22:30:47
+date: 2019-08-19 08:53:18
-cover_index: /assets/vince.jpg
+cover_index: /assets/diagram.jpg
-cover_detail: /assets/city-3.jpg
+cover_detail: /assets/city-4.jpg
 tags:
 ---

 My friends and I are part of a fantasy football league that was started in 2002.
 With over a decade and a half worth of history, our league is pretty intense.
 Unfortunately, it lacks a proper record-keeping system to keep track of all statistics.
-To go back and retrieve the data, one would have to manually copy and paste everything, a time-consuming task.
-In this post, I will illustrate how to connect to Yahoo's Fantasy Sports API with oauth 2 authorization, make a request for league data, receive response object, parse the XML response object and finally write the data to a csv file.
+To go back and retrieve the data one would have to manually copy and paste everything, a time-consuming task.
+In this post, I illustrate how to connect to Yahoo's Fantasy Sports API with oauth 2 authorization, make a request for league data, receive response object, parse the XML response object and finally write the data to a csv file.

 {% img /assets/oldnfl1.jpg %}